Analysis by Joshua Cappell

 Make sure that you have your application or confirmation number with you when updating your application.

-You can apply for a waiting list that is open until further notice while it stays open for an unknown period of time.
-Usually, the housing authority is accepting applications until the waiting list closes, but some of these waiting lists never close.
+You have a limited time to apply for a waiting list that is open now, before it closes on the date announced by the housing authority.
+The housing authority is accepting applications until the waiting list closes.

 A waiting list sorted by date and time orders applicants who are selected for the waiting list by the date and time the housing authority receives the application.
 Those who apply earlier will generally be placed higher on the waiting list.